arne182/ArnePilot/README.md

 - [ ] Darkmode and community logo

 ## Features
+### Dragonpilot
+Since openpilot v0.8.0 Arne has decide to base his fork on [DragonPilot](https://github.com/dragonpilot-community/dragonpilot).
+So exect all features transfer over
 - Braking:
     - by angle(carstate),
     - by predicted angle in 2.5s(laneplanner),